M-o-a-T/moat-old/doc/etcd_structure.rst

   * amqp

     Parameters for AMQP (host name, exchange and queue names, etc.)
     This is mostly self-explaining.
-See the `dabroker` documentation for details.
+See the `qbroker` documentation for details.

   * run